audreych23/Physio-Moody-Challenge-2023/README.md

 ## How do I learn more?

 Please see the [Challenge website](https://physionetchallenges.org/2023/) for more details.
 Please post questions and concerns on the [Challenge discussion forum](https://groups.google.com/forum/#!forum/physionet-challenges).

+## What else do I need?

+This repository does not include code for evaluating your entry.
+Please see the evaluation code repository for code and instructions for evaluating your entry using the Challenge scoring metric.

+This repository also includes code for preparing the validation and test sets.
+We will run your trained model on data without labels and with only 12, 24, 48, and 72 hours of recording data.
+You can use this code to prepare the training data in the same way that we prepare the validation and test sets.

+* `remove_data.py`: Remove the binary signal data, i.e., the EEG recordings.
+Usage: run python remove_data.py -i input_folder -o output_folder to copy the labels and metadata from input_folder to output_folder.
+* `remove_labels.py`: Remove the labels.
+Usage: run python remove_labels.py -i input_folder -o output_folder to copy the data and metadata from input_folder to output_folder.
+* `truncate_data.py`: Truncate the EEG recordings.
+Usage: run python truncate_data.py -i input_folder -o output_folder -k 12 to truncate the EEG recordings to 12 hours.
+We will run your trained models on data with 12, 24, 48, and 72 hours of recording data.

 ## Useful links